pypa/packaging.python.org/source/resources.rst

    (as of September, 2013).
 Even for those not looking for a step-by-step guide, Jeff's post provides some links to some excellent resources.

+..
+[1] So many links we could add here.
+We don't have to vouch for every word
+       in these links, just want to narrow things down more than users googling.